Cannabis legalization: Health risks and benefits | DW | 26.01.2022

 Those who smoke weed daily are three times more likely to have psychotic episodes compared to people who have no contact with cannabis, a Europe-wide study showed in 2019.

-Researchers at the psychiatric university hospital in Ulm even observed an eightfold increase in psychoses in the time period from 2011 to 2019, which they attributed, among other things, to the significantly increased THC content in many joints.
+Researchers from the psychiatric hospital at Ulm University even observed an eightfold increase in psychoses in the time period from 2011 to 2019, which they attributed, among other things, to the significantly increased THC content in many joints.

-The content of the psychoactive THC in cannabis has doubled in Europe between 2006 and 2016, from 8% to 17%, a British study showed.
+In Europe, the amount of the psychoactive THC in cannabis doubled from 8% to 17% between 2006 and 2016, a British study showed.

 Regular and high THC use in adolescence can trigger not only psychoses, but also anxiety disorders, bipolar disorder or depression, experts say.
 However, it remains controversial whether it is really cannabis use triggering these disorders, or whether youth with such mental health problems are more susceptible to heavy cannabis consumption.

-Despite the risks and side effects as well as legal bans, cannabis is the most popular illegal drug among young people.
-Other popular drugs such as alcohol and tobacco can be legally purchased and consumed in Germany and many other countries, although they, too, can cause serious damage to a person's health, relationships as well as society as a whole.
+Despite the risks and side effects as well as legal bans, cannabis is Europe's most popular illegal drug among young people.
+Other popular drugs such as alcohol and tobacco can be legally purchased and consumed in Germany and many other countries, although they, too, can cause serious damage to a person's health and relationships, as well as society as a whole.

 The debate in many parts of the world about legalizing cannabis shows that the acceptance of the drug in the public eye is increasing.